ukparliament/ontologies/procedure/meta/queries/index.md

 * [Procedure step information](https://api.parliament.uk/sparql#query=PREFIX+rdfs%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F2000%2F01%2Frdf-schema%23%3E%0APREFIX+%3A+%3Chttps%3A%2F%2Fid.parliament.uk%2Fschema%2F%3E%0Aselect+%3FProcedurestep+%3FprocedureStepName+%3Fscope+%3Fdate+%3Flink+%3Flegislaturename+where+%7B%3FProcedurestep+a+%3AProcedureStep+.%3FProcedurestep+rdfs%3Alabel+%3FprocedureStepName+.OPTIONAL%7B+%3FProcedurestep+%3AprocedureStepScopeNote+%3Fscope+%7D+.OPTIONAL+%7B+%3FProcedurestep+%3AprocedureStepDateNote+%3Fdate+%7D.OPTIONAL+%7B%3FProcedurestep+%3AprocedureStepLinkNote+%3Flink+%7D.OPTIONAL+%7B%3FProcedurestep+%3AprocedureStepHasHouse+%3Flegislature+.%3Flegislature+rdfs%3Alabel+%3Flegislaturename%7D++%7D&contentTypeConstruct=text%2Fturtle&contentTypeSelect=application%2Fsparql-results%2Bjson&endpoint=https%3A%2F%2Fapi.parliament.uk%2Fsparql&requestMethod=POST&tabTitle=Query+1&headers=%7B%7D&outputFormat=table)

+## Queries for all statutory instruments

+The following [queries](All statutory instruments) will show all statutory instruments available in the Statutory Instrument Service.
+This data goes back to the beginning of the 2017-19 session.

 ## Queries for 'currentness'

 These three queries will help you establish which [work packages](https://ukparliament.github.io/ontologies/procedure/procedure-ontology.html#d4e259) have reached their end date.
 We run them to check when we need to [actualise](https://ukparliament.github.io/ontologies/procedure/procedure-ontology.html#d4e358) end steps, where actualising an end step removes the work package from the list of current work packages.

 The query will return all work packages without actualised end steps.
-You can search for your date or show by most recent date.
-Or alternatively you can add an additional string to your query to search by specific date (note you have to add +1 to your date):
+Librarians use this query to look for work packages reaching the end of their objection period on any given date or time period.
+The results will show all current work packages and the date field can be filtered chronologically or you can use the search bar to look for a specific date.
+Alternatively you can add an additional string to your query to search by specific date (note you have to add +1 to your date):

 FILTER ( str(?itemDate) <= '2020-02-06')